Medically reviewed by

+A typical pregnancy lasts about 40 weeks and is split into three periods—the first, second, and third trimester.
 The second trimester is categorized as weeks 13-26 of your pregnancy.
-There is a lot to look forward to during this time, and many women believe that this is the easiest period of pregnancy, and often times the most enjoyable.
-Some of those symptoms talked about in the first trimester such as fatigue and nausea will start to fade, if not be completely gone.
-This trimester is where a lot of women start to feel more connected with their baby and at ease with their pregnancy.
+There is a lot to look forward to during this time, and many women believe that these are the most manageable weeks of pregnancy and often times the most enjoyable.
+Some of those symptoms from the first trimester, such as fatigue and nausea, will start to fade, if not be gone entirely.
+This trimester is where many pregnant people feel more connected with their baby and at ease with their pregnancy.

-The second trimester often times is referred to as a turning point for both you and your baby.
+The second trimester is often referred to as a turning point for you and your baby.
 During this trimester, your baby has developed all of its systems and organs and will now begin to grow in both length and weight.
 The umbilical cord is thickening and carrying nourishment from you to your baby.

 Excitement is growing as each week goes on.
 Remember to follow the checklist outlined in What to Expect on the Journey: The First Trimester.
 Continue to do your research, bond with your baby, ask questions, take pictures, and relax as much as possible.